mzivic7/endcord/.github/CONTRIBUTING.md

-## Before trying to contribute
+## **Before trying to contribute**
-Better don't contribute.
+Just don't contribute.
 You'll save your mental health, and I will save time trying to understand your code.
-But if you insist:
-First have a look at the code, if you can navigate through that mess and keep your sanity: try to maintain same writing style, and explain in detail what is done in a PR.
-If the code makes you scream, just open an issue, and I will get to it.
+Simply open an issue, and I will get to it.
+The code is total mess that only I can efficiently navigate through it, and if someone else adds any-quality code to it, it will only get harder for me.
+Mostly any PR will be rejected, sorry.

 ## **LLM generated code is strongly prohibited**